-A new study published in the January 15, 2016 issue of the Journal of Immunology indicates that in murine bone marrow–derived dendritic cells (DCs), norepinephrine, via stimulation of β2-adrenoceptors, is able to promote a shift in the IL-12p70/IL-23 cytokine ratio.
+A new study published in the January 15, 2016 issue of the Journal of Immunology indicates that in murine bone marrow–derived dendritic cells (DCs), norepinephrine, via stimulation of β2-adrenoceptors, is able to promote a shift in the IL-12/IL-23 ratio.

 Lymphoid organs are not only extensively hardwired but also the immune cells’ activity is tuned by norepinephrine (noradrenaline), neuropeptide Y and ATP released locally from the sympathetic nerve terminals.